Environmental Technology (ET)

 Typically offered in Fall, Spring, and Summer

 Assessment of and response to environmental hazards caused by hazardous materials releases.
 Regulatory requirements associated with hazardous materials releases.
 Utilization of chemical protective clothing and respiratory protection.
-Students passing the class receive Occupational Safety and Health Administration (OSHA) 40-hour Hazardous Waste Operations and Emergency Response (HAZWOPER) certification.
+Students passing the class will be able test to receive Hazardous Waste Operations and Emergency Response (HAZWOPER) certification.
 Required field trips may extend beyond lab time.

 Typically offered in Fall only